metamaden/awesome-deconvolution/README.md

 # Frameworks, workflows, simulations, and benchmarks

+These are resouces which provide a variety of different tools and utlities for conducting a deconvolution experiment.
+These may faciliate handling of simulations, generation of pseudobulks, harmonization of multiple references or matched and mismatched bulk and single-cell data, quality-control, and more.

 * [immunedeconv](https://github.com/omnideconv/immunedeconv) : An R package for unified access to computational methods for estimating immune cell fractions from bulk RNA sequencing data (see also: [Sturm et al 2019](https://academic.oup.com/bioinformatics/article/35/14/i436/5529146)); tags: R; Rstats; Rpackage; immune; immune_system; blood; blood_cells; framework

 * [lute](https://github.com/metamaden/lute) : An R package for bulk deconvolution access, simulation, optimization, and benchmarking. tags: R; Rstats; bioconductor; framework; size_factors; music; bisque; deconrnaseq; epic; nnls